saarcohen30/ocsf/README.md

 # Online Coalitional Skill Formation
-Code for implementation of the following assignment algorithms for our novel framework, termed as <i>online coalitional skill formation<\i> (<b>OCSF<\b>), for handling online task allocation from a standpoint of coalition formation:
+Code for implementation of the following assignment algorithms for our novel framework, termed as <i>online coalitional skill formation</i> (<b>OCSF</b>), for handling online task allocation from a standpoint of coalition formation:
 - Level-k Graph Probabilistic Recursive Reasoning (**<em>GrPR2-L</em>**), where agent `i` at level `k` assumes that other agents are at level `k-1` and then best responds by integrating over all possible interactions induced by the interaction graph and best responses from lower-level agents to agent `i` of level `k-2`.
 - Cognitive Hierarchy Graph Probabilistic Recursive Reasoning (**<em>GrPR2-CH</em>**), which lets each level-`k` player best respond to a <em>mixture</em> of strictly lower levels in the hierarchy, induced by truncation up to level `k - 1` from the underlying level distribution.